Corn & Peg: Season 2 (2020)

+"Karate Corn": Corn is a karate student who tries to break a wooden plank with his bare hoof but fails, thus his instructor helps by assigning him to less intuitive but effective methods.
+Songs: Do-Good Song "Together Apart": Corn and Peg are arranged to take separate classes at school which is hard for them as they are not accustom to not going out together.

 Broadcast

 Corn & Peg was first broadcast on Nickelodeon in the United States, as a sneak peek premiere of the second episode aired on February 22, 2019.
 The series premiered on March 4 on the main network, as the series simultaneously airs on its sister channel, the Nick Jr. Channel.
 The series also broadcast on Treehouse TV in Canada on March 16.
 The series was also broadcast in the UK and Australia.

 Following the series' U.S. launch, it was broadcast internationally on other Nickelodeon channels in 2019 and 2020.

 Awards and nominations

 In 2021, Treehouse TV and Nelvana received a Canadian Screen Award nomination for the show.

 Merchandise

 Random House published books based on the show.
 The first 2 books, Do-Gooders Unite and The Green Team were released on January 7, 2020.
 The next 3 books, a coloring book, a Golden Book entitled Time To Be Kind, and a picture book entitled Bubble Trouble, were released on July 7, 2020, and are published by Penguin Random House.